lzwjava/blog-source/resume.md

 ## Profiles

 I am 27 years old.
-I took my undergraduate in Beijing Forestry University.
-I have 5 years of backend engineering experience.
-I also once run my startup and I also did some Android, iOS, and frontend projects which served people.
+I ranked top 300 in NOIP(National Olympiad in Informatics in Provinces) in Guangdong Provinces.
+And I dropped out to work in a startup and then create my own startp after my first year in Beijing Forestry University(Top 100 of 3000 in China).
+In my three years startup exprience, I created a enginering live broadcast platform which gained 30k users and led a team that earned 3 million CNY a year.
+And now in recent year, I am working as contractor for the biggest bank in Singapore, DBS Bank.
+Regarding technical exprience,  I have 5 years of backend engineering experience.
+I also did some Android, iOS, and frontend projects which served people.
 My English is proficient.
-And I also solved more than 1000 Algorithm problems on LeetCode alike website.
+And I also solved more than 1000 algorithm problems on LeetCode alike website.
 I also have DevOps experience while doing my startup.
-And now I am working for the biggest bank in Singapore, DBS Bank.
 I am a joyful teammate, keen to help people and one who likes to hustle.

 ## Work Experience